 A researcher finds a biomarker in prostate cancer patients that tells doctors if the cancer will come back or spread.
 This way they can treat patients earlier and more aggressively.

-Inspired by a complex suture pattern, one doctor develops a wound-clamping device to stop hemorrhaging, one of the leading causes of preventable death.
+Inspired by a complex suture pattern, an Edmonton doctor develops a wound-clamping device to stop hemorrhaging, one of the leading causes of preventable death.

-Researchers learned that a hepatitis C viral strain can treat all known strains of the virus.
+Alberta researchers learn that a viral strain of hepatitis C can treat all known strains of the virus.